sgct/sgct/docs/commandline-arguments.md

  > `-capture-tga`
  >  > Sets the capture format for screenshots to output TGA files instead of the default PNG format.

- > `-exportWarpingMeshes`
+ > `-export-correction-meshes`
  >  > If this value is provided, any warping mesh that is loaded for a viewport will be exported as an Waveform `obj` file while processing.
 This allows debugging of the warping meshes for tools that only support loading of `obj` files.

  > `-number-capture-threads` \[ integer \]
  >  > Sets the maximum number of threads that should be used for frame capturing

+ > `-screenshot-path` \[ string \]
+ >  > Sets the file path for the screenshots location

- > `-screenshot-prefix`
+ > `-screenshot-prefix` \[ string \]
  >  > Sets the prefix used for the screenshots taken by this application.
 The default value for the prefix is "SGCT"

+ > `-add-node-name-in-screenshot`
+ >  > If set, screenshots will contain the name of the node in multi-node configurations.
+The default value is that the numerical identifier for the node is not used in the screenshots.

  > `-omit-node-name-in-screenshot`
- >  > If set, screenshots will not contain the name of the node in multi-node configurations.
-The default value is that the numerical identifier is used as the name for the node.
+ >  > If set, screenshots will not contain the name of the window if multiple windows exist.
+The default is that the name of the window is included.